CCII PORTFOLIO REQUIREMENTS

 Among other things, conferences provide the opportunity for professor and student to come to agreement about the student’s final grade.
 Students who miss their grade conferences will have no recourse to challenge those grades.

-Final Grades will be submitted by FRI DEC 17.
+Final Grades will be submitted as early as FRI MAY 05.